Methil power station: Design

 The power station consisted of two 30-megawatt (MW) generation units for a peak rating of 57 MWe.
 It was commissioned in 1965 for the then South of Scotland Electricity Board.
 Built on the site of a golf course, it was designed to utilise low-grade coal slurry supplied from the washeries of the nearby Fife coalfield.
 This coal was delivered by road and rail wagons shunted into and out of elevated sidings.
 Like almost all other coal-fired power stations in Scotland, Methil did not use cooling towers, instead using sea water as coolant.
 An exception was Methil's sister station of Barony, situated in central Ayrshire.

 History

 This station was built as a sister to Barony Power Station on the West Coast of Scotland, in Ayrshire.
 Although the design of Methil was based on that of Barony, it incorporated many improvements.
 As the Scottish coalfields were exhausted or abandoned in the mid-1980s, waste accumulated in coal tips, and this waste was used as a fuel in the Methil and Barony power stations.
 However, as the tips were cleared, operations at the two stations ceased due to lack of coal-slurry fuel and the uneconomical operation of such small facilities.

 This station ceased generating in 2000 and was put into standby as a strategic reserve.
-The power station was finally demolished in 2011 as part of a regeneration of this area.
+The power station was demolished in 2011 as part of a regeneration of this area.
 The preferred redevelopment option for the site is for leisure and tourism.
 A retail park or shopping centre development is also being considered.